CameronNagel/CameronNagel/README.md

 ###

-<p align="left">I’m a South African full-stack software developer based in Germany, building end-to-end applications from planning and design to production.
+<p align="left">Full-stack software developer based in Germany, building end-to-end applications from planning and design to production.
 I work across the stack, connecting frontend experiences with backend logic, and occasionally arguing with my own code until it behaves.
 Designing interfaces, engineering logic and breaking things responsibly, with a South African accent 🇿🇦</p>

 ###